Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Poisson problem with singular point Dirichlet condition

-Despite being direct and exact, this treatment is often not ideal in practice due to the singularity (`free' slope near the Dirichlet point as mentioned above) in addition to the potential large condition number of $\mathcal{L}_1$.
-As mentioned, special care must be taken to ensure the data $\tilde{f}$ and $\tilde{g}_n$ are computed or prescribed such that the compatibility condition is satisfied for the original underlying Neumann problem.
-Particularly, if proper computation is not implemented to develop \eqref{discrete neumann problem} and \eqref{eq: one point DBC system}, the incompatible data of $\bm{b}_N$ in \eqref{discrete neumann problem} will still remain in $\bm{b}_1$ and the solution to \eqref{eq: one point DBC system} can drift resulting in significant error.
+Despite this well-posedness, large reconstruction errors may still arise if the underlying Neumann problem does not itself satisfy the compatibility condition.
 This phenomenon can be seen in some Poisson solvers with point Dirichlet conditions where the solution floats with a spike (high slope around) at the Dirichlet point.
-In this case, any `generation' ($\tilde{f}$) that is not balanced by the total `flux' ($\tilde{g}_n$) on the Neumann boundaries must go through the Dirichlet point.
-This can lead to excessively high `flux' at the location where the reference pressure (Dirichlet condition) is prescribed, and hence, the floating pressure reconstruction.
-This is likely a reason for the poor performance of some PPE-based pressure field reconstructions observed in the literature.
-The most fundamental choice to resolve this compatibility issue is perhaps to leverage the divergence theorem and use proper stencils:
+In this case, any `generation' ($\tilde{f}$) in the domain that is not balanced by the total `flux' ($\tilde{g}_n$) through the Neumann boundaries is forced through the Dirichlet point, which is the only location where the pressure gradient is not specified.
+This can lead to excessively high localized `flux', and a floating pressure reconstruction.
+This is likely a reason for the poor performance of some PPE-based pressure field reconstructions observed in the literature and underscores how important the proper numerical implementation of solver stencils, and the computation of $\tilde{f}$ from $\tilde{g}_n$ is for obtaining a valid reconstruction.
+We will elaborate on this idea more in the next sections (e.g., see Note~\ref{note: div therom} and the tests in Sect.~\ref{sec: Compatibility of PPE}).